membraneframework/unifex/pages/supported_types.md

 # Supported types

-Unifenosupports generating code both for usage with NIF's and CNode's.
+Unifex supports generating code both for usage with NIF's and CNode's.
 Nevertheless, some types can be not implemented yet.
 Below we present which types you can use at this moment.
-You can also refer to [#42](https://github.com/membraneframework/unifenoissues/42) to see state of work on remaining types.
+You can also refer to [#42](https://github.com/membraneframework/unifex/issues/42) to see state of work on remaining types.

 ## NIF